 Post subject: LNA broadband matching Posted: Wed Jan 31, 2007

 I have question regarding LNA matching.

 to match the output LNA to conjugate matching for best output return

 Thanks in advance

-what your frequency, bandwidth, or matching requirements are.
+You didn't mention what your frequency, bandwidth, or matching

-match at one frequency.
+you must conjugate match at one frequency.
 This type of match will have

 good match over a small percentage bandwidth.
 Increasing the number